vikrantshroti/react-drag-drop-video/README.md

 Note 1: Please test this on latest chrome for best results.
 Note 2: This project was part of interview-assignment with limited amount of time.

+## Assignment details

+Create a video element (with any mp4/mov video) of size: 200:300px (width:height) and place it at the bottom left of the screen.
+You should be able to drag and drop the element at any corner of the screen.
+Consider the screen to be of 4 quarters and when you drop the element at any quarter, it should get placed at the corner of that quarter.
+Requirements:

+1. Should work in both mobile and desktop.
+Use React for this.
+2. Write your own logic to handle Drag and Drop events
+3. The video element should be in the pause state by default.
+4. On click/touch of the video element, the video should play or pause.
+5. On dragging, the video should move but go to a paused state irrespective of the current state(playing or pause) of the video.
+6. You need to test it on a mobile device as well (not just on the desktop browser)

+### Optional:

+7. The transition after you release the video should be smooth.
+8. Style the video container such that it stands out from the body.

 ## Available Scripts

 In the project directory, you can run: